Spectral methods for wedge and corner flows: The Fourier-Kontorovich-Lebedev integral transform: Governing equations

 In cylindrical coordinates, the velocity field is represented by its radial, azimuthal, and axial components, $v_r$, $v_\theta$, and $v_z$, respectively.
 Applying the standard Cartesian-to-cylindrical transformations to Eq.~\eqref{eq:Papkovich_Neuber}, the velocity components in this coordinate system become

 Here,

 and

-Note that $\Phi_r$ and $\Phi_\theta$ are not harmonic functions, a point that should be emphasized to avoid confusion in the subsequent developments.
+The functions $\Phi_r$ and $\Phi_\theta$ are not harmonic, a point that should be emphasized to avoid confusion in the subsequent developments.

-In the present context, it is worth noting that in Stokes flow the solution is commonly represented in terms of three independent harmonic functions, known as Lamb's general solution~\cite{happel12}.
+In Stokes flow, the solution is commonly represented in terms of three independent harmonic functions, known as Lamb's general solution~\cite{happel12}.
 These are the harmonic velocity potential, the harmonic stream function, and the harmonic pressure field.
 Since the Papkovich–Neuber representation involves four harmonic functions, one of them is necessarily linearly dependent on the others.
 However, regardless of the specific choice made, the same physical solution is represented by this formulation.

 The general solution of the flow equations in a wedge-shaped geometry for the four harmonic functions is expressed as

 wherein $\phi_j^\infty$ denotes the harmonic functions associated with the solution in an unbounded fluid, referred to here as the ``free-space'' solution, i.e., the solution far away from all boundaries.
 The auxiliary fields $\phi_j$ are four unknown harmonic functions, representing the complementary solution.
 These are required to satisfy the boundary conditions on the wedge surfaces.
 In addition, we define